Writing perfect website texts - Guideline

 - Is the target group already familiar with the topic?
 Does it understand technical terms?

 Make notes on the appropriate persona.
-Then you already have a good basis for addressing them in your website texts.
+Then you already have a good basis for the address in your website texts.

 2) What is our vision?